 Plus, crops tend to mature faster in summer, so this is the best time to start preparing to be self-sustainable.
 So if you're in a hurry to taste the fruit of your labor and want to know which are the quickest vegetables to grow, please read on.

-10 Fast Growing Vegetables You Must Have
+10 Fast Growing Vegetables to Grow

-Radishes are edible root veggies that were domesticated in Asia before Roman times.
+They are edible root veggies that were domesticated in Asia before Roman times.
 And according to Eco Peanut, radishes are actually one of the fastest-growing vegetable plants that you can have in your backyard garden.